mokimokheonpark/Movie-Recommendation-System/README.md

 # Movie-Recommendation

-To run the programs, please use tmdb_5000_credits as csv file, not xlsx file.
+Before run the programs, please transform tmdb_5000_credits.xlsx to tmdb_5000_credits.csv (from xlsx file to csv file)